List of Christian holy places in the Holy Land

 The list of Christian holy places in the Holy Land outlines sites within cities located in the Holy Land that are regarded as having a special religious significance to Christians, usually by association with Jesus or other persons mentioned in the Bible.

 The identification of the Christian holy sites became of increased importance especially from around the time of Constantine the Great of the Roman Empire.
 Interest was also strong during Emperor Charlemagne, as was also the case during the Crusades, when Christian pilgrims often sought out holy places in the Outremer, especially in early 12th century immediately after the capture of Jerusalem.

-The search for the Christian holy places was the foundation of 19th-century European Biblical archaeology in Ottoman Syria and later in the British Mandate Palestine.
+The search for the Christian holy places was the foundation of 19th-century European Biblical archaeology in Ottoman Syria and later in the British Mandatory Palestine.

 Definition

 The primary holy places are connected to the main events in the life of Jesus.
 Other holy sites are associated with events from the Old Testament, the lives of Mary, John the Baptist, and the Apostles, with endless more associated with later Christian saints, holy men and women, and local traditions.
 Different Christian denominations all have their particular sites and preferences.
 Some were only venerated in a particular period and were replaced in later times, and some have been proposed by archaeologists, but have not gained yet much traction due to a lack of tradition or continuity thereof.
 That leads to a wide range of places that have been venerated, forgotten, (re)discovered, and so forth.
 Some local traditions are only regionally accepted, and some holy figures and their related sites are recognised only by national Churches.
 Therefore, this list will always remain incomplete by definition.

 The Holy Land is a loose notion.
 It covers territories which are mainly part of, or controlled by (from north to south), Syria, Lebanon, Israel, Palestine, Jordan, and Egypt.
 Some cities and sites mentioned in the Bible are farther afield.